Raw brownies are about the easiest dessert that one can make. Often times they don’t require dehydration so they go together fairly quick.

-1. In a food processor, grind the almonds and walnuts to a meal, being careful not to over process or the nuts will become oily.
+In a food processor, combine the almonds, walnuts, cacao powder, and salt.
+Process until the nuts are a small crumble, being careful not to over process or the nuts will become oily.

-4. Press the brownie mixture into the bottom of a square 8×8 Spring form pan or any pan that you may have!
+Press the brownie mixture into the bottom of a Spring form pan or any pan that you may have!
 Set aside as you make your frosting.

 Vanilla bean filling layer:

-In a high-speed blender, combine the cashews, almond milk, agave, and vanilla until smooth.
+In a high-speed blender, combine the cashews, almond milk, sweetener, lucuma, and vanilla until smooth.

-Pour vanilla filling over the brownie mixture, spreading it out evenly.
+Pour the vanilla filling over the brownie mixture nice and evenly.

 Set in freezer while you make the chocolate frosting.